We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 Under Erdoğan’s leadership, an increasingly large number of websites have been blocked.

-To access these sites and services during a government blackout, you’ll need a VPN or another reliable method of circumventing your Turkish ISP’s firewall.
+To access these sites and services during a government blackout, you’ll need a VPN or another reliable method of circumventing your Turkish ISP’s restrictions.

 Social media services that are routinely blocked in Turkey include: